-A Natural Heritage Tour of the Town of Old Saybrook was published and distributed to the public.
+A new version of the Natural Heritage Tour of the Town of Old Saybrook was published and distributed to the public.
 It contains a self-guided tour map and discussion of the town's open spaces and preserved natural resources.
-Signage is being developed for the stops along the tour.
+This has become a favorite for visitors to the Chamber of Commerce office.
 For years, a fishway system for the Oyster River watershed has been a part of the Town's Plan of Conservation & Development.
 The purpose of the fishway system is to allow river herring and eels to reach their traditional habitat in the northwestern part of town, as part of a larger effort to preserve the overall environmental health of the Oyster river watershed area and hence the town.
-A design has been completed for the third and final fish passage in the system, a natural fishway around the dam at Crystal Lake.
-Construction of the fishway begins in July.
+The third and final fish passage in the system, a natural fishway around the dam at Crystal Lake, was completed in May of 2009.

-A new Open Space Map of the Town of Old Saybrook was completed.
+An Open Space Map of the Town of Old Saybrook was completed.
 At the present time, open space totals approximately 20% of the Town's land area.
 With the Open Space Subdivision regulations passed by the Zoning Commission that require all large developments to set aside at least 50% of their land area in open space, it would appear that it is only a matter of time before approximately 25% of the land area of the Town is set aside as open space.